Pros

 - Product Organization: You can organize your products in just about any way you want.
 You can also offer multiple sizes, materials, and color options for your products, each with its own price, weight, SKU number, etc.

-- Inventory Management: Shopify’s advanced inventory management system makes it easy to track your best-selling items and keep tabs on what items are the most cost-effective.
+- Inventory Management: Shopify’s advanced inventory management system makes tracking your best-selling items easy and keeps tabs on what items are the most cost-effective.

 - Barcode Support: Each product can either be assigned an existing barcode or fitted with a new one.